 There's been a lot of buzz lately about Angela Garbes' new book Like a Mother: A Feminist Journey through the Science and Culture of Pregnancy — and rightfully so!
 It's a refreshing addition to the overcrowded market of pregnancy guides that guilt and prescribe and breed resentment.
 Lots of readers (parents and birth workers alike) apparently think so, too; Like a Mother currently has a 4.34 out of 5 rating on Goodreads, received a glowing review by DONA, and snagged Garbes an interview with NPR!
 Of course I had to check it out.

-So, here's our breakdown of the best features and potential weaknesses of Like a Mother, including a brief exchange with the author herself:
+So, here's my breakdown of the best features and potential weaknesses of Like a Mother, including a brief exchange with the author herself:

-First of all, we're starting our relationship with Garbes on a great note.
+First of all, I’m starting this relationship with Garbes on a great note.
 Why?
 This quote:

 "When we don't know and appreciate our bodies — when we feel disconnected from their inherent cycles and rhythms — our power, rights, and choices are more easily taken away from us" (9-10).

 The goal for the book is immediately clear, and it's one I can wholeheartedly get behind.
 (If this quote doesn't light a fire in your heart, you might as well stop reading here.)
 Garbes' goal gets a million out of 5 from us.
 But a book cannot succeed on one good tribute quote alone, so I used the following criteria to judge the overall quality of Like a Mother.